harshilpradhan59/ArchGAN-Facade-to-Photo-Translator/README.md

 ## 📖 Introduction

-This repository presents a comprehensive implementation of **Pix2Pix (Pixel-to-Pixel) Conditional Generative Adversarial Network**, a groundbreaking deep learning model for image-to-image translation tasks.
+This repository presents a comprehensive implementation of **ArchGAN-Facade-to-Photo-Translator**, a groundbreaking deep learning model for image-to-image translation tasks.
 Originally introduced by Isola et al. in their 2017 CVPR paper "Image-to-Image Translation with Conditional Adversarial Networks," Pix2Pix revolutionized the field of conditional image generation.

 ### What is Pix2Pix?